anunna/blackarch-wiki/tools/adenum.md

 ## Attack examples
 ### Basic usage
-- To perform a basic enumeration of an Active Directory domain, use the following command structure:
+To perform a basic enumeration of an Active Directory domain, use the following command structure:
 ```
 adenum -d <DOMAIN_NAME> -u <USERNAME> -p <PASSWORD>
 ```
 Replace `<DOMAIN_NAME>`, `<USERNAME>`, and `<PASSWORD>` with the actual domain name, username, and password you wish to use for authentication.

 ### Advanced options
-- Specify Server IP: You can specify the IP address of the server you're targeting with the `-ip` option:
+Specify Server IP: You can specify the IP address of the server you're targeting with the `-ip` option:
 ```
 adenum -d <DOMAIN_NAME> -u <USERNAME> -p <PASSWORD> -ip <SERVER_IP>
 ```
-- Enable Hash Cracking: To enable hash cracking using John the Ripper, use the `-j` flag.
+Enable Hash Cracking: To enable hash cracking using John the Ripper, use the `-j` flag.
 You can also specify the path to the John binary with `-jp` and provide a custom wordlist with `-w`:
 ```
 adenum -d <DOMAIN_NAME> -u <USERNAME> -p <PASSWORD> -j -jp /path/to/john -w /path/to/custom_wordlist
 ```
-- Use LDAP over SSL: To enforce the use of LDAP over SSL, add the `-s` flag:
+Use LDAP over SSL: To enforce the use of LDAP over SSL, add the `-s` flag:
 ```
 adenum -d <DOMAIN_NAME> -u <USERNAME> -p <PASSWORD> -s
 ```
-- Check for ASREP Roastable Users: To check for users who might be vulnerable to AS-REP Roasting, use the `--NPUsersCheck` option:
+Check for ASREP Roastable Users: To check for users who might be vulnerable to AS-REP Roasting, use the `--NPUsersCheck` option:
 ```
 adenum -d <DOMAIN_NAME> -u <USERNAME> -p <PASSWORD> --NPUsersCheck
 ```

 ## Additional Resources
-### Demo
+### Developer Demo Video
-- Developer demonstration video.
 [![asciicast](https://asciinema.org/a/362017.svg)](https://asciinema.org/a/362017?autoplay=1)

 ### Microsoft Advanced Threat Analytics